MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

             wil::com_ptr<ICoreWebView2WebResourceResponseView> webResourceResponse;
             CHECK_FAILURE(args->get_Response(&webResourceResponse));

-            // Get body content for the response.
-Redirect responses will
+            // Get body content for the response webResourceResponse->GetContent(
-            // return an error HRESULT as their body (if any) is ignored.
-            HRESULT getContentCallResult = webResourceResponse->TryGetContent(
                 Callback<
-                    ICoreWebView2WebResourceResponseViewTryGetContentCompletedHandler>(
+                    ICoreWebView2WebResourceResponseViewGetContentCompletedHandler>(
                     [this, webResourceRequest, webResourceResponse](HRESULT result, IStream* content) {
-                        // The response might not have content, or it might have failed loading. bool gotContent = SUCCEEDED(result);
+                        // The response content might have failed to load. bool getContentSucceeded = SUCCEEDED(result);

+                        // The stream will be null if no content was found for the response. if (content) {
+                            DoSomethingWithContent(content);
+                        }

                         std::wstring message =
                             L"{ \"kind\": \"event\", \"name\": "